Challenge coin: Post World War One

-According to another story, challenge coins date back to World War II and were first used by Office of Strategic Service personnel who were deployed in Nazi held France.
-Similarly, Jim Harrington proposed a Jolly sixpence club amongst the junior officers of the 107th Infantry.
-The coins were simply a local coin used as a "bona fides" during a personal meeting to help verify a person's identity.
-There would be specific aspects such as type of coin, date of the coin, etc. that were examined by each party.
-This helped prevent infiltration into the meeting by a spy who would have to have advance knowledge of the meeting time and place as well as what coin was to be presented, amongst other signals, as bona fides.
+According to another story, challenge coins date back to World War II and were first used by Office of Strategic Services personnel who were deployed in Nazi held France.
+The coins were simply a local coin used to help verify a person's identity.
+There would be specific aspects such as the type of coin, date of the coin, etc. that were examined by each party, which helped prevent infiltration into the meeting by a spy.